Application for a Grant—Individual

 If you want your project to be considered for one of the following initiatives, select it from the drop-down list.

-SSHRC strongly suggests that, before you select “Yes”, you refer to the definition of research-creation for more information and examples of fields involving research-creation.
+SSHRC strongly suggests that, before you select “Yes,” you refer to the definition of research-creation for more information and examples of fields involving research-creation.

 Carefully review the Eligibility section of the Connection Grants funding opportunity description before completing this module.

-Note: If the organization with which you are affiliated is not a SSHRC eligible institution, the organization must meet the requirements to administer grants and awards, as outlined in the Institutional Eligibility Requirements for the Administration of Grants and Awards, and must contact SSHRC at least five business days prior to the application deadline to begin the eligibility process.
+Note: If the organization with which you are affiliated is not a SSHRC eligible institution, the organization must meet the requirements to administer grants and awards, as outlined in the Institutional Eligibility Requirements for the administration of grants and awards, and must contact SSHRC at least five business days prior to the application deadline to begin the eligibility process.

 Names and Initials

 If you use your second or third name as your given name, see the examples below for help in completing the initials box.
+Type NONEX in the family name or given name field should one of these not apply to your name.

 Example 1: A.J.
 Paul Moore